AjayKumarNagilla/todoapp/README.md

 - **`src/components/TodoForm.tsx`**: Component for adding and editing tasks.
 - **`src/components/TodoItem.tsx`**: Component to render individual Todo items.
 - **`src/store/store.ts`**: Redux store setup with actions and reducers for managing the todo state.

-## Contributing

-Feel free to fork the repository, make changes, and create a pull request.
-If you find any bugs or want to request new features, please open an issue in the issue tracker.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.